Makara Sankranthi | 2020

 It is the biggest festival of the Assamese people practicing the three Bihu.
 The three Beehas celebrate the festive season and the major crops in Assam at different stages of rice cultivation.

-The first day is a rain god in honour of happiness to Lord Indra.
-Much has been said about this day.
-The day starts with a sesame oil bath and there is an evening bonfire in which all household items are burned.
+The first day is a rain god in honor of happiness to Lord Indra.
+Much has said about this day.
+The day starts with a sesame oil bath, and there is an evening bonfire in which all household items burned.

 It coincides with the harvest festival – Tamil Thanksgiving.
-This is done to honor the harvest of the abundance of the sun.
+That done to honor the harvest of the abundance of the sun.
 Families rejoice and share their happiness and harvest with others.

 The first day is the Poki Festival, where old items are removed and discarded.
-Since rain plays an important role in our life, natural rain is respected and the first day of the celebration is called Poki Utsav.
+Since rain plays an essential role in our life, natural rain is respected, and the first day of the celebration is called Poki Utsav.